(I published this article back in 2013, but I still believe that it can bring value to many consultants.)

 I’m sure you’ve heard this question more than once in your life, and it’s normal for people to have the desire to know how the product or initiative is progressing and how long it will take you to finish.
 Otherwise, everyone would be in an undesirable state of chaos, something I’ve seen on several occasions.

 “What is not defined cannot be measured.
 What is not measured, cannot be improved.
 What is not improved, is always degraded.

 William Thomson (Lord Kelvin)

 I have been involved with many projects or initiatives in which people measured and performed metrics on request, without understanding how complex human beings are when it comes to measuring intangibles.

 People often understand what they want to measure only from a single perspective.

 Sometimes metrics are created without informing workers that the metrics exist or why they are needed.
-This erodes the confidence of employees and teams.
+This can erode the confidence of employees and teams.

-If you’ve been using the Scrum framework for a long time, you may have seen the Burndown chart, which indicates the progress of tasks.
+If you’ve been using the Scrum framework for a long time, you may have seen the Burndown chart, which shows progress.

-While this chart may be useful, other areas must be measured to create a responsible organization where people have the desire to learn and improve.
+While this chart may be useful, other areas must be measured to create a healthy organization where people have the desire to learn and improve.

 I recommend ten rules to help your initiative and company be more successful: